blackbaud/sky-api-tutorial-auth-code-nodejs/README.md

 0. A server, such as your local machine, capable of running [NodeJS](https://nodejs.org/en/).
 0. A reliable internet connection for cloning the repo and installing this project's dependencies.
+0. If you have not already done so, be sure to complete the <strong><a href="https://apidocs.nxt.blackbaud-dev.com/docs/getting-started/">Getting started guide</a></strong>.
+This will guide you through the process of signing up for a Blackbaud developer account and requesting a subscription to an API product.
+Once approved, your subscription will contain a **Primary key** and a **Secondary key**.
+You can use either key as the subscription key value for the `bb-api-subscription-key` request header in calls to the API.
+You can view your subscription keys within your [profile](https://developer.nxt.blackbaud-dev.com/developer).
 0. [Register your application](https://developer.nxt.blackbaud-dev.com/comingsoon) in order to obtain the **Application ID** (client id) and **Application secret** (client secret).
 If you plan on running this sample on your local machine, be sure to supply a **Redirect URI** of `https://localhost:5000/auth/callback`.
-0. [Signup (for free)](https://developer.nxt.blackbaud-dev.com/) for the Blackbaud SKY API developer program in order to obtain your **Subscription key**.
-The subscription key represents an approved subscription to a specific Blackbaud SKY API product and is associated with your developer account.
-You can view your subscription keys within your [profile](https://developer.nxt.blackbaud-dev.com/developer).
 0. We assume you know how to clone a repo and use a command line interface (CLI) such as Terminal or the Windows Command Prompt.

 ### Setup